 Compare three-year cost, not first-month teaser:

-Bizflow offers a free offline starting point with clear pricing for Connect and premium capabilities.
-You grow into paid features; you are not trapped after a trial.
+Bizflow offers a free trial with clear pricing for Core (Ksh 1,000/mo) and Business (Ksh 2,000/mo).
+You grow into the plan that fits; you are not trapped after a trial.

 Step 8 — Support and implementation